Offbeat Eats: Consuming Hidden Dallas

 Address: 5430 Gurley Ave, Dallas, TX 75223

+Currently open for takeout.
 No respectable vegetarian in North Texas would miss an opportunity to visit Kalachandji’s.
 Aside from providing the chance to visit a Hare Krishna temple, the restaurant’s food is unnervingly great.
 Perhaps something mystical is in play: dal (a soup with Indian lentils), rice pudding (also known as “kheer”), and crispy pappadam (a spicy wafer) and other selections are available buffet-style, but the food doesn’t suffer heat-lamp fatigue.
 The back story to the restaurant’s namesake: 500 years ago, a Krishna deity named Kalachandji drew thousands of devotees, who built him an elaborate temple and accompanied him with drums, cymbals and sumptuous foods.
 “Kalachandji” translates to “the beautiful moon-faced one.”
-Aside from all that mystical business, the restaurant’s outdoor patio seating is underneath a huge tree that grows in the middle of the temple.
+Aside from all that mystical business, the restaurant’s outdoor patio is underneath a huge tree that grows in the middle of the temple.

 Address: 3311 Sylvan Ave, Dallas TX 75212